cicada-lang/lambda/docs/lang1/README.md

 # Note

+In a more general sense,
-The idea of explicit substitution is to encode meta operations of a syntax into the syntax itself.
+the idea of explicit substitution is to encode meta operations of a syntax into the syntax itself.